ICB-DCM/parPE/README.md

 Other sample build scripts are provided as `/build*.sh`.

-## Tested compilers
+## Recently tested compilers

-* GCC 7.2.0 (IpOpt 1.2.9 requires libgfortran.so.4)
+* GCC 8.3.0
-* Intel 16.0.4
+* Intel icpc (ICC) 17.0.6

 ## Documentation & further information

 No extensive full-text documentation is available yet.
 See `*/examples` and `*/tests` for usage examples.
-Little documentation is available in `doc` and among github issues.
+Some additional documentation is available in `doc/` and among [Github issues](https://github.com/ICB-DCM/parPE/issues).

 ## FAQ

 Q: The program is killed due to memory exhaustion, what should I do?

 A: When running with MPI, the master process (rank 0) is consuming more memory than the others.
 Consider reserving more memory for this one.
 For LoadLeveler, this can be done conveniently via `#@ first_node_tasks`.